Frequently Asked Questions (FAQ)

 How many courses and credits are in the FSU MSN?

-The MSN curriculum consists of 10 four-credit courses for 40 credits.
+The MSN curriculum consists of 10 4-credit courses for 40 credits.
 All students take the six core courses and four specialty courses in either leadership or education.
 You can find out more about the courses on the MSN website.

 How often will I have classes?

 Option 1 Although students take two courses every semester, students are only on campus one night per week from 5-9pm.
 Students will also have online assignments each week.
+Students in Option 1 will have the same class night throughout the program usually Tuesday or Wednesday.

 Option 2 Students take one course per semester and are one campus one night every other week, with the exception of the summer courses when students will be on campus every week.
 Students will have online assignments when not on campus.